Saturday, February 21, 2026

 Both threads of action lack basis, and essentially constitute exactly what the court has heretofore so bitterly complained about- legislating from the bench.
 But of course, when Republicans do it, it is OK.
 The obvious solution is for the Supreme Court to climb down from its unitary executive horse, reverse its own shadow decisions, and accept that regulatory agencies can be structured by Congress with measures of independence to preserve the public interest precisely, as now, in the face of hostile and intemperate executives.

 Across the constitutional landscape, the problem is not that the executive is too weak, it is that Congress has ceded too much of its power to the executive.
 Just last week, when faced with Democratic demands that homeland security be brought to heel as a civilized agency, Republican Senators floated the idea of beseeching the President for a new executive order or two.
 It is incredible.
 Through the New Deal, World War 2, and the Cold War, the executive branch grew enormously, almost beyond the capacity of Congress to conceive of, let alone oversee.
 Yet in the Constitution, article 1 is by far the longest, most detailed, and most extensive.
-Congress has the ability "To regulate Commerce with foreign Nations", "To establish an uniform Rule of Naturalization", "To provide for organizing, arming, and disciplining, the Militia, and for governing such Part of them as may be employed in the Service of the United States", etc etc and on and on.
+Congress has the ability "To regulate Commerce with foreign Nations", "To establish an uniform Rule of Naturalization", "To provide for organizing, arming, and disciplining, the Militia, and for governing such Part of them as may be employed in the Service of the United States", etc. etc. and on and on.
 Congress makes the rules and provides the structures within which the executive works.
 Indeed, "To make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, and all other Powers vested by this Constitution."
 It sure seems that Congress is able, as envisioned throughout article 1, to structure executive agencies as it sees fit.

 The constitutional section on the executive branch is, in comparison, exceedingly brief, only requiring reports to congress, command of the armed forces, and the making of treaties, with the consent of Congress.
 He or she also gets the veto power and makes a variety of appointments, to the courts and the executive branch.
 That is pretty much it.
 All else is left to interpretation and conjecture.
 While the President has wide appointment powers, it is not given the he or she has equally wide dismissal powers.
 That would be something well within the lawmaking capacity of Congress to regulate.
 It is apparent from this text that Congress makes all the rules and oversees the operation of the government as a whole, in the broadest terms.
-The need for an executive is a practical matter, for someone who is present all the time (does not adjourn for long periods), and who, by his or her nature as a single person rather than a committee, has a centralized authority for relatively rapid, executive action, in those areas that require it.
-Just because the Presidency is patterned on the relations between Britain's parliament and its king (at that time) does not mean that the President has infinite latitude.
-Far from.
+Congress is the body that makes the best decisions, that are most accountable to the people, in a deliberative and careful way.
+Thus the most important decisions are reserved to it.
 It is also notable that Congress has the power to impeach officers of each of the other branches, a power none of them have over Congress.
-It is only the people, and Congress itself, which can remove or discipline members.
+It is only the people, and Congress itself, which can remove or discipline its own members.

 • NATO is falling apart.